ivy-woo/DSS3DataProcessingProject/README.md

 This is a reop for the course Getting and Cleaning Data on Coursera, the 3rd course from the Data Science Specialization.
 Here you find 3 files (other than this README.md), which are listed below:

-### TidyData.txt
-This is the tidied and submitted data on coursera.
-The first column is the subject number, the second column is the activity, the third column is the code of the measurement (the meanings for which are described in the codebook), and the forth column gives the average for the corresponding subject, activity and measurement.
-This data is tidy in the sense that it fulfills all the listed requirements for a tidy data given in the course: each variable measured is in one column, each different observation of the variable is in a different row, and the column variables are named in a human readable way.

-To read the data into R, place the file into the working directory and type the command:
-read.table("TidyData.txt")

 ### run_analysis.R